DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

 - Parsing should take into account questions being worded slightly differently across different nation (England, Wales, Scotland, NI) forms
 - For each organisation, fetch all registrations and accreditations using the referenceNumber
 - Parse required fields from registrations and accreditations (material, site address, etc.).
 Whether the submission is for a reprocessor or exporter might have to be inferred from the form name
+- Generate a unique id using ObjectId for each registration/accreditation
+- Link registration ID to accreditation ID using "1st line of address, postcode, material, wasteProcessingType"

+### ID generation for registration and accreditation

+There were two options considered

-- Generate a unique UUID for each registration/accreditation using "site address, material, wasteProcessingType, form submission time".
+1. Generate uuid from "site address, material, wasteProcessingType, form submission time".
 Form submission time is used to account for duplicate form submissions.
-UUIDs are used so that values are not easily guessable, as opposed to using integers
-- Link registration ID to accreditation ID using "1st line of address, postcode, material, wasteProcessingType"
+This has the advantage of ensuring uniqueness at db level.
+2. Generate a random unique id using ObjectId.
+At code level validation should be done to make sure duplicate ids are not generated for same registrations if form data is replayed.

+Option #2 has been chosen as it makes it easy to evolve list of fields that constitute a unique registration

 ### Linking registrations to accreditations